Dvinti/SpaceShooter/README.md

 To run the game use the command: ```./mod```

 ## The Team:
-This game was made possible with the help of @Dvinti, @JoseFigueroa21, @fsanchez23, and @jandrestacza
+This game was made possible with the help of:
+- Daniel Josep
+- Enrique Tapia
+- Frankie Sanchez
+- Jennipher Andres Tacza
+- Jose Figueroa